-Hike to a mysterious stone wall, a historic fire lookout tower, and incredible overlook views at Fort Mountain State Park.
+Hike to a mysterious stone wall, a historic fire lookout tower, and incredible overlook views into the Cohutta Wilderness at Fort Mountain State Park in North Georgia.

 OFFICIAL MAP: Nat Geo 777 Trails Illustrated Map

 A mysterious, 800-foot-long stone wall of ancient (and disputed) origin.
 A 1930s, four-story, castle-like stone tower.
 And one of our favorite, most beautiful, sweeping views in North Georgia.
 This hike packs in a ton of interest and natural beauty on its relatively short, beginner-friendly distance, and visits of the best views in all of Georgia’s State Parks.

 This 1.5-mile loop explores many of the highlights of Fort Mountain State Park, combining three trails to visit the park’s most popular destinations.
 It’s beautiful year round, for sure – but especially so in autumn, when fall’s colors paint the forest in beautiful shades.
 And sunsets from the observation deck are nothing short of incredible… just be sure to leave time to get back to the trailhead before dark.

 The adventure begins at the park’s mountaintop-area trailhead (view maps and driving directions), following yellow blazes in a northeast arc through a rocky, mossy hardwood forest.
 The rolls elevation gently, crossing through a tumbled slope of lichen-covered boulders at .3 mile.